machinarii/ai-knowledge-systems-catalog/ai-knowledge-systems-catalog.md

 ## What This Is

-A reference catalog mapping how AI systems store, retrieve, and reason over knowledge — organized by the same cognitive functions humans use.
+A reference catalog mapping of AI knowledge systems that store, retrieve, and reason.
 The thesis: every AI knowledge system is solving a problem that biological memory already solved, just with different tradeoffs.

 Humans remember through association (vector similarity), narrative (episodic memory), relationships (knowledge graphs), consolidation (sleep/dreaming), and forgetting (interference, decay).
 AI systems have converged on strikingly parallel architectures: vector databases for associative recall, conversation logs for episodes, graph RAG for relational reasoning, offline consolidation for memory pruning, and TTL/auto-expiry for managed forgetting.